annemandie76-dotcom/The-Truth-online/README.md

-# JODAMS Online Daily
+# The Truth Online Daily

-JODAMS Online Daily is a modern, responsive news website focused on political and economic stories.
+The Truth Online Daily is a modern, responsive news website focused on political and economic stories.
 The website is built as a static site and later enhanced with Netlify CMS so the client can publish stories independently.

 ---